curioswitch/curiostack/cluster/terraform/README.md

 Kubernetes resource with Terraform, but has some tricky design issues due to spawning out to `kubectl`.
 There is a new provider that similarly supports any Kubernetes resource but without using the CLI [here](https://github.com/mingfang/terraform-provider-k8s).
-It is very promising, but unfortunately currently requires using a forked version of Terraform 0.12, which we won't be doing here.
-Until then, it's recommended to use the normal `kubernetes` provider for as many resources as you can as we wait for this new provider to work with vanilla Terraform.
+It is very promising, but requires Kubernetes 1.14 for full support of custom resources, which is not supported by GKE quite yet.
+Until then, it's recommended to use the normal `kubernetes` provider for as many resources as you can and `k8s_manifest` for the rest.

 ### Upgrading to Terraform 0.12